Lessons Learned from Running

 Compared to many other sports, running is not an expensive sport.

 Before I ran, I was a swimmer.
-Swimming puts a lot less pressure on your bones, joints and body in general.
+Swimming puts a lot less pressure on your bones, joints, and body in general.
 Collegiate swimming had us in the pool every day from 2-4 hours.
-If you ran 4 hours daily, you would end up with multiple stress fractures and injuries.
+If you run 4 hours daily, you would end up with multiple stress fractures and injuries.
+One of the most important lessons learned from running and one I learned the hard way is to start easy.
+You don’t need to go from zero to one hundred.

 If you can run in cotton and not chafe, this does not apply to you.
-Certain fabrics can prevent blisters, chafing and being uncomfortable.
-These days there are windproof jackets, jackets that light up and glow in the dark and jackets that allow you to run in -30.
-None of these things you need but if they make you happy…go for it.
+One lesson learned from running the hard way was cotton is rotten, and you can and will chafe.
+Certain fabrics prevent blisters, chafing, and being uncomfortable.
+These days there are windproof jackets, jackets that light up and glow in the dark, and jackets that allow you to run in -30.
+None of these things you need, but if they make you happy…go for it.

 Set small goals and keep a training log:

 Reaching smaller goals keeps your motivation strong.
 If you feel as though you’ve been chasing the same larger goals for months or years…maybe it’s time to set a smaller goal.
 Similarly, you don’t know what is working if you aren’t recording it.
-You cannot make it to the top of the mountain in one step, you have to take a series of steps.
+You cannot make it to the top of the mountain in one step; you have to take a series of steps.
+Another lesson learned from running is to stop comparing yourself to others and appreciate your own journey.

 Everyone is a runner.
+I recently wrote about it here.
 Whether you are running 4-minute miles or running your first mile ever.
-You are a runner whether you like it or not.
+You are a runner, whether you like it or not.

-What are some lessons you have learned about running or life?
+Question for you: What are some lessons you have learned from running?